Taxpayer Identification Numbers:

 to have funds available for payment of taxes due, if any, at the end of the year.
 Au pairs are

-eligible for the Earned Income Tax Credit, the Hope Credit or the Lifetime Learning Credit.
+not eligible for the Earned Income Tax Credit, the Hope Credit or the Lifetime Learning Credit.
 An

 au pair is not really a "student" in the United States, and therefore is